-7.1.
+6.1.
 Receiving Push Messages for a Subscription Set

-There are minor differences between receiving push messages for a subscription and a subscripion set.
+There are minor differences between receiving push messages for a subscription and a subscription set.
+If a subscription set is available, the user agent SHOULD use the subscription set to monitor for push messages rather than individual push message subscriptions.